ciur/papermerge/docs/source/known_issues.rst

 Current setup (even though little confusing) is very practical.
-The practicality of it is that worker and app many times run on same machine, from same folder and use same configuration file - e.g. in development mode - in such cases, issuing that warning reminds me (or other developers) to install tesseract.
+The practicality of it is that worker and app many times run on same machine, from same folder and use same configuration file - e.g. in development mode - in such cases, issuing that warning reminds developers to install tesseract.